emiyl/emiyl.com/index.md

 <img src="/assets/images/cydia_picture.jpg" alt="Picture of a Jailbroken iPhone">

 The site started as just for the [PlayStation Vita](https://vita.hacks.guide) and [PlayStation TV](https://vita.hacks.guide) consoles.
 It has since evolved to support guides for the [Nintendo DSi](https://dsi.cfw.guide/), Apple's [iOS](https://ios.cfw.guide/) and the [Cemu Emulator](https://cemu.cfw.guide/) for Wii U games.
-Starting out with just me, the guides have expanded, with multiple writers working on the site.

-I'd like to thank [Plailect](https://github.com/Plailect) for creating the guide format that inspired cfw.guide, with his website [hacks.guide](https://hacks.guide/), which the PlayStation Vita guide is now a part of, as a collaboration between us both.
-He has since left the website to go on to do bigger and better things.
+All the guides are open for anyone to make changes via GitHub.

 ## dumpling